 Personal data is any information that relates to an identified or identifiable living individual.
-Different pieces of information, which collected together, can lead to the identification of a particular person, also constitute personal data.
+Different pieces of information, which collected together, can lead to identifying a particular person and constitute personal data.

-The General Data Protection Regulation (GDPR) applies to the processing of personal data wholly or partly by automated means as well as to non-automated processing if it is part of a structured filing system.
+The General Data Protection Regulation (GDPR) applies to the processing of personal data wholly or partly by automated means and non-automated processing if it is part of a structured filing system.

-It’s also important to know, apart from altruistic motives, the GDPR aims to strengthen the infrastructure for commerce to flourish.
+It’s also important to know that apart from altruistic motives, the GDPR aims to strengthen commerce’s infrastructure to flourish.
 The law itself says:

 Technology has transformed both the economy and social life.
-It should further facilitate the free flow of personal data within the Union and the transfer to third countries and international organisations while ensuring a high level of the protection of personal data.
+It should further facilitate the free flow of personal data within the Union and transfer to third and international organisations while ensuring a high level of personal data protection.